zack-kirsch/timsplot/README.md

 ## Input File Format
 - Spectronaut: Use the report template listed as "Shiny Report Format.rs" to export the search results.
 - DIA-NN: The input is the main report .tsv file.
-- FragPipe: The input is the psm.tsv result file.
+- FragPipe (and FragPipe Glyco): The input is the psm.tsv result file.
+- tims-rescore and tims-DIANN: download artefacts for selected runs in BPS.
+The input is the .zip folder that's generated from BPS

 # Disclaimer
 This application is not supported by or affiliated with Bruker.